All Episodes

 He's the guy that broke the big story.

-Carl Rose going to be indicted.
+Carl Rove's going to be indicted.

 Well, that should be a warning sign.

-If you're in the media business that hang on, we better, before we go with this, let's check it out.
+If you're in the media business, that, hang on, we better, before we go with this, let's check it out.

 Then we had the other co-author of this piece literally say they saw no documents to back up their story.